h8d13/MC-NET/README.md

 ---

 Go to a singleplayer world with commands.
-Click "Open to LAN" > Make sure to check the port.
+Click "Open to LAN" > Make sure to check the port (I just type 12345).

 Copy the JS file (basic NN impelmentation to chop wood)